Imprecatory Psalms: Context and meaning

 Imprecatory Bible passages have presented a variety of interpretive and ethical issues for scholars throughout various times in various situations.
 Even so, some Biblical scholars agree that their intent is to purposefully alarm, and that invokers of imprecations in the Psalms did so for purposes of self catharsis, and to lead group catharsis during temple worship (see Solomon's Temple), noting that this probably helped provide ontological security to the Psalms' principal audience, the Israelites, who were a minority within their larger Mesopotamian world.

 Scholars also widely agree that imprecatory passages are never imprecatory in total, but are contextualized within messages of hope or promised mercy and blessing.
 More so than anything, particularly for passages from the Nevi'im, the intent is to provoke group or national repentance from evil acts and turn the hearers toward God.
 Liturgical reforms by the Catholic Church after the Second Vatican Council led to the removal of some of the imprecatory psalms from the Divine Office, or the editing of more problematic passages for liturgical use.
+So the reader must be certain to look for evidence that, the writer or the nation for which pleads has failed to recognize his or their own guilt as equal to that of his or of their persecutors and is in just as much need of mercy; only then might he or she have warrant to label any particular Psalm as unjustly impprecatory.

 Several theories have been put forth to interpret these psalms, justify their inclusion in the Bible, and apply them to life.
 These theories include the notion that the curses are allegorical, cathartic, belonging to a particular dispensation (time period), quotations of enemies, spells, prophecies, the words of the Messiah, or expressions of dependence.